ImaanBontle/SDV-IW-climate-control/README.md

 <!--Known Issues-->
 ## Known Issues <a id="issues"></a>

-*This section contains known issues with Climate Control.
-For other mods, see the [mod documentation](#docs).*
+*This section highlights known issues related to ClimateControl.
+For information on other mods, refer to the [mod documentation](#docs).*

-- Existing thunderstorms will continue into the next day whenever it is supposed to rain instead.
-This is due to the way the game currently handles weather flags.
-Thankfully, the issue will resolve itself automatically at the start of the next sunny/windy day.
+- In the current version, existing thunderstorms persist into the next day when rain is expected.
+This behavior is due to the way the game handles weather flags.
+Fortunately, the issue resolves itself automatically at the start of the next sunny or windy day.
-	- This bug will be patched in a coming update.
+	- This bug will be addressed in an upcoming update.
-- The TV will misreport windy weather as snow in Summer, because it is not expecting this weather type during that season.
+- During Summer, the TV incorrectly reports windy weather as snow.
+This discrepancy arises because the game doesn't anticipate this weather type during that season.
-	- A patch is being investigated, but no ETA.
+	- I'm investigating a patch for this issue, though no estimated time of arrival is available.
-- Weather odds seem to be calculated one day sooner than anticipated, resulting in the incorrect predictions for festival days and weddings.
+- There's an issue with weather odds being calculated a day sooner than expected, leading to inaccurate predictions for festival days and weddings.
-	- This is being fixed imminently.
+	- I am in the process of fixing this, and the solution will be implemented shortly.

 <div align="right">